 Once you have a better idea of the style of dining table you’re going to choose, the next step will be considering your dining chairs…

-A round dining table… looks effortlessly sleek and smooth when styled alongside rounded back and curved dining chairs, such as our Form and Santo chairs.
+A round dining table… looks effortlessly sleek and smooth when styled alongside rounded back and curved dining chairs, such as our Form chairs.
 This look works so well as the shape of the table is carried through to the shape of the chairs to create a really soft and inviting setting.

 An extending table… is a great match with a stackable dining chair is as you can stack and store the chairs when not needed.